Wald14/rubber-puckies-web-app/README.md

-# Rubber Puckies Web Application
+# Rubber Puckies Web App

 ## Description
-This is a MERN web application that displays the stats of the infamous Rubber Puckies hockey team.
+This is a MERN stack web application that displays the stats of the infamous Rubber Puckies hockey team.
 The user can look up the current roster stats, stats for each individual player, as well as viewing the historical log of all seasons and games played by the team.

 In addition, this web app features an admin only view for adding, updating, and deleteing Seasons, Teams, Players, and Games.
 These admin tools will dynamically update the web app and database.